FailAcademy/learning/wdp-vancouver/_slides/week-07/01b-post-types-taxonomies-fields.md

 * How and when to create custom post types
 * How and when to create custom taxonomies
 * How and when to create custom fields
-* How to create Gutenberg block templates
-* How to install and use custom Gutenberg blocks

 ---